MichalOpoka/ecfr/cfr/title-41-Public-Contracts-Property-Management/subtitle-F-Federal-Travel-Regulation-System/chapter-302-Relocation-Allowances/subchapter-B-Relocation-Allowances/part-302-3-Relocation-Allowance-Specific-Type/subpart-F-Agency-Responsibilities/section-302-3.500.md

-##### § 302-3.500 What governing policies and procedures must we establish for paying a relocation allowance under this part 302-3? #####
+##### § 302-3.500 What governing policies and procedures must we establish for authorization and payment of relocation allowances? #####

-Link to an amendment published at 89 FR 89504, Nov.
-13, 2024.

-You must establish how you will implement policies that are required for this part, which include;
+You must establish governing policies and procedures that determine:

-(a) When you will pay relocation expenses if an employee violates their service agreement;
+(a) When you will pay relocation expenses if an employee violates their service agreement (see § 302-2.110 of this chapter);

 (b) When you will authorize separate relocation allowances to an employee and an employee's immediate family member that are both transferring to the same official station;